 - The Beshear Plan will result in long-term savings on treatment of adult health conditions and reduce unnecessary emergency room visits for children.

 What will The Beshear Plan cost?

 The KCHIP program is a federal matching program.
 If The Beshear Plan meets its projected goals, the program will cost $6 million dollars the first year (2009) and $25 million in the next year (2010).
-However, the federal match to our dollars will pull in more than $81 million dollars into the commonwealth.
+However, the federal match to our dollars will add more than $81 million dollars to the commonwealth.